Change font size:

 Every tenant has the right to a home that is well maintained, in a building that is clean and safe.
 This resource explains the types of maintenance and repairs that landlords must do, steps tenants can take to get things fixed, and ways tenants can get help.

 This resource describes what tenants have to do if they want to move out, and what can happen if they do not follow the rules.
 There are sections dealing with ways to move out early: making an agreement with a landlord, assigning, subletting, and applying to the Landlord and Tenant Board.

-To increase a tenant’s rent, the landlord must follow the rules set by the Residential Tenancies Act.
+To increase a tenant's rent, the landlord must follow the rules set by the Residential Tenancies Act.
 This resource explains those rules.
-It also talks about agreements that a landlord and a tenant can make to increase the rent, rules about deposits and other charges, and steps tenants can take if they have paid an illegal rent or charge.
+It also talks about steps tenants can take if they have paid an illegal rent amount.

 This resource offers basic information to tenants about how much rent a landlord can charge, deposits and payments a tenant might have to make before moving in, and other rules landlords and tenants must follow.
 There is also information about discrimination, moving out, taking legal action if a landlord breaks the rules, and where to get referral information in many languages.

 Interactive web tool to help people in different kinds of shared rental arrangements find out which laws apply to their situation and what their rights and responsibilities are.

 Disclaimer: This site contains general legal information for people in Ontario, Canada.
 It is not intended to be used as legal advice for a specific legal problem.